Emute-Lab-Instruments/uSEQ/interfaces/useqedit/readme.md

 ```

-uSEQEdit saves (overwrites) the file every time you make a change.
+uSEQ Edit saves (overwrites) the file every time you make a change.

 ## Command Line Options